 Backend Development

-Backend Development focuses on the database, scripting and the website architecture.
-Backend Development deals with the server-side development.
+Backend Development focuses on the database, scripting and website architecture.
+Backend Development deals with server-side development.
 Backend Development languages handle the functionality of web applications behind the scenes that is at the server side of the web application that occurs while performing any activity on a website.
 Code written at the Backend side helps browsers to communicate with database information.
 Backend Developers are focused on how a website works.
 Their primary concern is to make sure that the website functions with complete ease.
-The Backend Developers are the ones who write codes that focuses on the logic and functionality that powers the web application that they are working on.
-The Developers make sure that the website is scalable and that it should function even when hit by large load of online traffic or demanding script.
+The Backend Developers are the ones who write codes that focus on the logic and functionality that powers the web application that they are working on.
+The Developers make sure that the website is scalable and that it should function even when hit by a large load of online traffic or demanding script.
 The other tasks of Backend developers include testing and maintaining existing backend elements to ensure that they are running as fast and efficiently as possible.

 • Languages